 Put simply, what you rank for is largely determined by on-page factors, while how high you rank in the search results is largely determined by off-page factors.

 On-page SEO (also known as “on-site” SEO) is the act of optimizing different parts of your website that affect your search engine rankings.
-Where your website appears in search engine results pages is determined by a number of ranking factors including site accessibility, page speed, optimized content, keywords, title tags, etc. It’s stuff that you have control over and can change on your own website.
+Where your website appears in search engine results pages is determined by a number of ranking factors including site accessibility, page speed, optimized content, keywords, title tags, etc. On-page SEO is about optimizing the stuff that you have control over and can change on your own website.

 Put your targeted keywords in the title tag of each page on your site.
 There are many best practices that go into writing an effective title tag.

 Headings are usually the largest words on the page, and for that reason, search engines give them a little more weight than your other page copy.
 It is a good idea to work your target keywords into the headings of each web page but make sure you accurately reflect your page’s great content.

 Put keywords into your URLs if possible.
 However, do not go changing all of your current URLs just so they have keywords in them.
 You shouldn’t change old URLs unless you plan on redirecting your old ones to your new ones.
 Consult a professional before doing this.